MelSup/anesthesia_monitor/README.md

 # Anesthesia Monitor
-This is a new visual display for vital signs monitoring in anesthesia
+This is a new integrated visual display prototype for the monitoring of vital signs in anesthesia

 The project was coded in Python using Visual Studio Code (VSC).